-The mutation can be passed by a parent at fertilization of; 1) germ line the ovum by the sperm, or 2) later in embryonic development.
-If NF2 started in fetal instead of fertilization development, the point NF2 starts determines how many cells of the body will have damaged NF2 cells.
-The point of NF2 development, determines how much of the body is at risk of the specific mutation formation an individual has.
+The mutation can pass during reproduction at fertilization of either; 1) germ line the ovum by the sperm, one parent has the condition, or 2) later in embryonic development.
+If NF2 started a few cell division growth during fetal instead of at fertilization development, will determine how many cells of the body will have damaged NF cells.
+The point of NF2 development determines how much of the body is at risk of NF; left side, right side, arms, legs, chest, spine or brain.
+Later cellular development of NF2 could be in the part of the body the mutation would not have had issues, and this is often why their children may have NF in every cell, while the parent has no NF issues.

 All forms of NF are neurological conditions where tumors develop and grow at a particular rate.
 However, the three forms of NF are otherwise completely different disorders.
 Tumor types common to specific regions of the body and are typically different for all three forms of NF.

-NF2 is an autosomal dominant condition when inherited from family members.
+NF2 is an autosomal dominant condition when inherited from family members, Germ Line.
 However, NF2 can also occur as a new, Spontaneous Mutation.

 The inheritance of a condition, disorder or trait depends on two main things, the type of chromosome it's on and the kind of trait it is.
 The trait could be a gene on one of the first 22 chromosomes called autosomal or on a sex chromosome, X or Y, the 23rd chromosome.
 The second thing the inheritance depends on is the type of trait, a dominant or recessive one.